 About the Institute

-The Regional Oral History Office (ROHO) at the University of California, Berkeley, is offering a one-week advanced institute on the methodology, theory, and practice of oral/video history.
-This will take place on the UC Berkeley campus from August 11-15, 2014.
-This year’s keynote speaker will be Robin Nagle, Professor of Anthropology and Urban Studies at New York University.
+The Oral History Center [OHC] of The Bancroft Library (formerly the Regional Oral History Office) at the University of California, Berkeley is offering a one-week advanced institute on the methodology, theory, and practice of oral history.
+This will take place on the UC Berkeley campus in Sutardja Dai Hall from August 10-15, 2015.

 Please contact Shanna Farrell (firstname.lastname@example.org) with any questions.

 “It was great to have so many opportunities to connect with fellow participants and hear about the Institute faculty’s projects.
 The schedule was effective, and humane!”

 “I was impressed by the training provided by the Summer Institute.
 The curriculum was well designed and comprehensive, from an overview of the field, crafting of a project, to its analysis and dissemination in the digital age.”